Astrophysics Data System: Data in the system

-Papers are indexed within the database by their bibliographic record, containing the details of the journal they were published in and various associated metadata, such as author lists, references and citations.
-Originally this data was stored in ASCII format, but eventually the limitations of this encouraged the database maintainers to migrate all records to an XML (Extensible Markup Language) format in 2000.
-Bibliographic records are now stored as an XML element, with sub-elements for the various metadata.
+At first, the journal articles available via ADS were exclusively scanned bitmaps created from the paper journals and the abstracts created using optical character recognition software.
+Some of these scanned articles up to around 1995 are available for free by agreement with the journal publishers, with some dating from as far back as the early 19th century.
+Eventually, because of a wider spread of online editions of journal publications, abstracts would start to instead be loaded into ADS directly.

-Since the advent of online editions of journals, abstracts are loaded into the ADS on or before the publication date of articles, with the full journal text available to subscribers.
-Older articles have been scanned, and an abstract is created using optical character recognition software.
-Scanned articles from before about 1995 are usually available free, by agreement with the journal publishers.
+Papers are indexed within the database by their bibliographic record which contains the details of the journal they were published in, and various associated metadata, such as author lists, references and citations.
+Originally this data was stored in ASCII format but eventually the limitations of this encouraged the database maintainers to migrate all records to an XML (Extensible Markup Language) format in 2000.
+Bibliographic records are now stored as an XML element with sub-elements for the various metadata.

-Scanned articles are stored in TIFF format, at both medium and high resolution.
-The TIFF files are converted on demand into GIF files for on-screen viewing, and PDF or PostScript files for printing.
+Scanned articles are stored in TIFF format at both medium and high resolution.
+The TIFF files are converted on demand into GIF files, for on-screen viewing, and PDF or PostScript files for printing.
 The generated files are then cached to eliminate needlessly frequent regenerations for popular articles.
 As of 2000, ADS contained 250 GB of scans, which consisted of 1,128,955 article pages comprising 138,789 articles.
-By 2005 this had grown to 650 GB, and is expected to grow further, to about 900 GB by 2007.
-No further information has been published.
+By 2005 this had grown to 650 GB and was expected to grow further to about 900 GB by 2007.
+No further information has been published (2005).